MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Belgium/how-to-download-coda-files-from-an-isabel-server.md

 CODA files can be downloaded manually or in attended mode.

-To manually download CODA files, log  on to the Isabel server and select the files that you want to download.
+To manually download CODA files, log  on to the Isabel server, and select the files that you want to download.
 The downloaded files can then be imported from the **Bank Account** table.
 For more information, see [Import CODA Statements](how-to-import-coda-statements.md).

 ## To download CODA files in attended mode